michaljerabek/UXN/README_EN.md

     &lt;/ul&gt;
 &lt;/nav&gt;</pre>

-<p>On touch devices may be suitable to use a dedicated opening element (see demo <a href="http://michaljerabek.github.io/UXN#3">#3</a>), if we want to be able to use item's link and be able to open a submenu inside the item.
+<p>On touch devices may be useful to use a dedicated opening element (see demo <a href="http://michaljerabek.github.io/UXN#3">#3</a>), if we want to be able to use item's link and be able to open a submenu inside the item.
 The HTML could look like this:</p>

 <pre>&lt;nav id=&quot;main-nav&quot;&gt;
     &lt;ul&gt;